JavaScript is required

 • police officers

-• officers from other regulatory bodies – for example, environmental health officers and WorkSafe Victoria officers.
+• officers from other regulatory bodies (e.g. environmental health officers and WorkSafe Victoria officers).

-While these individuals are not subject to the same technology use restrictions, they are still expected to comply with all overarching child safety policies and procedures and supervision requirements in line with the Supervision of children policy.
+However, these people must still follow all child safety policies, procedures and supervision rules.
+This is in line with the Supervision of children policy.

 Tradespeople and maintenance workers

-If photographs are required for documenting completed works or for quoting or planning purposes, tradespeople and maintenance workers must first speak to a member of staff.
-An Early Learning Victoria-issued device will be provided for this purpose.
+Tradespeople who need photos of completed works or for quotes or plans must first speak to a staff member.
+An Early Learning Victoria device will be issued.

-Once photos are taken by the tradesperson, they will be reviewed by a staff member and then sent to the nominated email address.
+Once photos have been taken, they will be reviewed by a staff member and then sent to the nominated email address.

-If the images are taken using an Early Learning Victoria-issued tablet, they must be uploaded to a laptop via USB to USB-C power adapter before being emailed, as AirDrop has been disabled.
+If the images are taken on an Early Learning Victoria tablet, they must be uploaded to a laptop via USB to a USB-C power adapter before being emailed, as AirDrop has been disabled.

-The only Early Learning Victoria-issued devices that can transfer images wirelessly are the mobile phones issued to centre directors and assistant directors.
+The only Early Learning Victoria devices that can transfer images wirelessly are the mobile phones issued to centre directors and assistant directors.

 3.3 Professional Photography and public use of images

-Occasionally, Early Learning Victoria may engage professional photographers to capture images or videos of children at Early Learning Victoria centres.
-These images may be used on Early Learning Victoria’s or related Department of Education public platforms, including social media, websites and email communications.
+From time to time, Early Learning Victoria may hire professional photographers to take photos or videos of children at Early Learning Victoria centres.
+These images may be used on Early Learning Victoria’s social media, website or emails.
+Or, they may be used on related publications by the department, such as websites.

-Before any special event or proposed new use of a child's image, families will be informed and given the opportunity to review or update their consent preferences provided during enrolment.
-If no updated response is received, Early Learning Victoria will act according to the original consent provided at enrolment.
+Families are told before any special event or proposed new use of their child’s image.
+They then have the chance to review or update their consent preferences.
+If there is no update, Early Learning Victoria will use the current consent.

 Photography at official events and media

-• specific consent will be sought for any new public image use not already covered by enrolment forms
+• seek specific consent for any new public image use not already covered by enrolment forms

-• Early Learning Victoria will take steps to ensure children's privacy, dignity and consent are respected at all times.
+• take steps to ensure children's privacy, dignity and consent are respected at all times.

 3.4 Image storage and deletion